 Some antioxidants in corn may support healthier skin over time, though results differ for each person based on lifestyle and diet.

-Yes, many incorporate corn in balanced diets, as it keeps them full, but they still monitor portions to stay on track.
+Yes, many incorporate corn in balanced diets, as it keeps them full.
+But they still monitor portions to stay on track.